-12. (a) The Fund is not required to adhere to the investment limits outlined here when exercising subscription rights that are linked to securities or money market instruments which form part of the net assets.
-Irrespective of the obligation to adhere to the principle of risk diversification, the Fund may deviate from B(1)-(9) and (11) for a period of six months after it is officially listed and after the absorption of another UCITS.

-(b) If the Fund exceeds the limits in B(12)(a) either inadvertently or due to the exercise of subscription rights, then the main goal of the Fund in its subsequent sales is to achieve the normalisation of the situation in accordance with the best interests of the investors.

-13. (a) Neither the Management Company, the Fund nor the Depositary are permitted to take up loans for the account of the Fund.
-However, the Fund may acquire foreign currency by means of a "back-to-back" loan.

-(b) In derogation of (a), the Fund may take up loans of up to 10% of its net assets, provided these are temporary loans.
+11. (a) The Fund is not required to adhere to the investment limits outlined here when exercising subscription rights linked to securities or money market instruments which form part of the net assets.
+Irrespective of its obligation to adhere to the principle of risk diversification, the Fund may deviate from B(1)-(9) and (11) for a period of six months after it is officially listed and after another UCITS is absorbed. (b) If the limits in B(12)(a) are exceeded by the Fund either inadvertently or due to the exercise of subscription rights, then the main goal of the Fund in its subsequent sales is to achieve the normalisation of the situation in accordance with the best interests of the investors.
+12. (a) Neither the Management Company, the Fund nor the Depositary are permitted to take up loans for the account of the Fund.
+However, the Fund may acquire foreign currency by means of a "back-to-back" loan. (b) In derogation of (a), the Fund may take up loans of up to 10% of its net assets, provided these are temporary loans.
 14. The Management Company or the Depositary is not permitted to grant loans or to stand surety for third parties on behalf of the Fund, regardless of the application of Section (A).
 This does not impede the purchase by the Fund of not yet fully paid up securities, money market instruments or not yet fully paid up financial instruments mentioned in A.3-5.
 15. The Management Company or the Depositary is not permitted to undertake short sales of securities or money market instruments on behalf of the Fund.

-16. Further investment restrictions can be found in the "Fund overview".
+16. The Fund is permitted to hold liquid assets in the form of cash and regularly traded money market instruments of up to 49% of its net assets or to invest them as time deposits.
+These must in principle be of an ancillary nature.
+17. At least 51% of the value of the UCITS investment fund shall be invested in shares which are admitted for official trading on a stock exchange or are admitted on another organised market or included in such a market, unless they are units in investment funds.
+18. Further investment restrictions can be found in the "Fund overview".